-EcoPeace Middle East has recently opened an office in the U.S. to work on advancing our methodology in other conflict regions in the world
+EcoPeace Middle East has recently begun to advance our methodology in other conflict regions in the world

-EcoPeace Middle East recently established the global EcoPeace Program on Water Security with headquarters in Washington DC.
+EcoPeace Middle East recently established the global EcoPeace Program on Water Security, working out of Washington DC.

 The Program on Water Security will engage in conflict resolution, sharing EcoPeace’s 23 years of experience and proven methodology in environmental peacebuilding in the Middle East by training, educating, and consulting leading international and grassroots organizations in different regions globally.

 The objective is to address existing conflict issues over shared water resources and threats to local health, peace, and stability.

 The Program will offer its services to facilitate effective program development to existing target organizations located in shared water basins across the globe, and will disseminate best practices developed in the Middle East by advising on how best to adapt ‘bottom up and top down’ programming and strategies to the specific circumstances in the given locations.
 Training will include site visits by members of the target organizations to the Middle East in order to gain on-the-ground familiarity with EcoPeace’s work, and by EcoPeace staff to the target regions to provide hands-on training and support.
 In working together, target organization members and EcoPeace staff will develop solutions that adapt the EcoPeace approach to the local water basin and to its unique water-related issues.

 EcoPeace Middle East – 23 Years of Environmental Peacebuilding